-- track record: the issuer should have existed as a company for at least three years (subject to exceptions, eg in case of ABS); - financial record: the issuer should be able to produce the last three years' annual financial statements, presented in accordance with the financial reporting standards applicable to the issuer; - audit report: the issuer's auditors must confirm the compliance of the accounts with the financial reporting standards applied; - accounting standards: IFRS, US GAAP or under certain conditions the accounting standards of the issuer's home country (local GAAPs) may be used;
+- track record: the issuer should have existed as a company for at least three years (subject to exceptions, eg in the case of an ABS); - financial record: the issuer should be able to produce the past three years' annual financial statements, presented in accordance with the financial reporting standards applicable to the issuer; - audit report: the issuer's auditors must confirm the compliance of the accounts with the financial reporting standards applied; - accounting standards: International Financial Reporting Standards (IFRS), US Generally Accepted Accounting Principles (GAAP) or under certain conditions the accounting standards of the issuer's home country (local GAAPs) may be used; - equity capital: on the first day of trading, the issuer's reported equity capital must be at least 25 million Swiss francs (or an equivalent amount in another currency).
+If the issuer is the parent company of a group, this requirement refers to the consolidated reported equity capital; and - guarantor: all the above requirements regarding track record, financial records, as well as the issuer's equity capital, may be waived if a third party provides a guarantee in respect of the securities (and the guarantor fulfils the above requirements).